 I’ve been receiving a lot of questions concerning safety.
 Those along the line of “how to protect my computer from online threats” or “how to stay safe in this age of misinformation.”
 (OK, “sane” is more like it than “safe” in this case.)
 And then some wonder if Wi-Fi itself is harmful to one’s health.

 Dong’s note: I’m not a scientist, nor am I a radiologist or a shrink.
 What is expressed here is my personal opinion/experience.
-By the way, I first published this post on June 5, 2020, and updated it on November 1, 2020, to, among other things, make it easier to digest.
+By the way, I first published this post on June 5, 2020, and updated it on November 1, 2020, to make it easier to digest, among other things.

 It’s your fault!

 Right off the bat, let me break it to you that if something happens to you in the cyberworld, chances are it’s your fault.
 That’s right!
 You do that to yourself, you ask for it, or even worse, you actively look for it.

 Let that sink in.
 Give yourself a few minutes to deny.
 Feel offended if that suits you.
 Or call me names.

 OK, that’s bad news.
 The good news is: That also means you actually can avoid it and really stay safe online.
 You just need to understand how things work.
 Or how things are, for that matter.

 Nothing is real: That’s just how technology is